bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 (displays DW{3})
 ```

-You can subtract 2 DayOfWeek objects, to get the number of days between them,
+You can subtract 2 DayOfWeek objects, to get the number of days between them:
-modulo 7:

 ```
 DW{3} ENTER